Dave's Travel Pages

 When taking the ferry from Skiathos to Skopelos, it's important to know that there are two main ports in Skopelos.
 These are Glossa and Chora (Skopelos Town).

 When booking your ferry tickets, you'll need to work out which of these two ports your accommodation is closest to.
+Skopelos Town (Chora) is the main port, and is where most travelers will want to go.

 Glossa is the port closest to Skiathos, and the ferry trip can take as little as 15 minutes.
 The ferry trip to Skopelos Town can take up to an hour from Skiathos.

-Ferry boat info here: Ferryhopper
+Ferry boat info and ticket prices here: Ferryhopper

 Ferry from Volos to Skopelos

-When booking your ferry from Volos on the Greek mainland to Skopelos, again keep in mind that there are two ports you could arrive at in Skopelos island.
+When booking your ferry from Volos port on the Greek mainland to Skopelos, again keep in mind that there are two ports you could arrive at in Skopelos island.

 The operators of ferries on this route include Blue Star Ferries, Anes Ferries, and Aegean Flying Dolphin.
 Travel time can be anywhere between 2.5 and 4 hours depending on the vessel, weather conditions, and company.

-Ferry boat info here: Ferryhopper
+Ferry schedule info here: Ferryhopper

 FAQ About Traveling To Skopelos